l3nz/cli-matic/planck.md

 	./toycalc-spec.cljs add -a 1 -b 2
 	./toycalc-spec.cljs add -a 1 -b 1

+Note how they are self-contained; just one file for each scripts.
+Also note how you waste no time on boilerplate functions, and you get help and parameter validation for free.

+## Scripting

 Scripting with Planck is very similar to Clojure; there are a few things that you should remember: